mmcatdb/mmcat/documentation/content/en/theoreticalBackground/overview.md

 weight: 0
 ---

-MM-evocat is a framework for modelling multi-model data.
+Mmcat is a framework for modelling multi-model data.
 It is based on category theory which is abstract enough to contain all currently used data models.
 The necessary theoretical background is described in the article[^article].
 The brief summary of the most important concepts is [here](categoryTheory.md).

 The generality of the theory allows us to create a category which describe multiple logical models from different databases at once.
 Thus, we are able to model any combination of different logical schemas with one category.
 This object is called [schema category](schemaCategory.md).